transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
 2. Enter `Ordering Service MSP` as the organization MSP display name and `osmsp` and as the MSP ID.
 If you want to specify your own MSP ID in this field, make sure to review the instructions in the tool tip.
-3. Under **Root Certificate Authority details**, select the `Ordering Service CA` that we created.
-The CA root certificate and TLS CA root certificate are displayed.
-Click **Next**.
+3. Under **Root Certificate Authority details**, specify the CA you used to register the identities in the previous step, `Ordering Service CA`.
-4. The **Enroll ID** and **Enroll secret** fields below this might auto populate with the enroll ID of your CA admin identity, `admin`, which for security reasons is not recommended.
-Instead, select the enroll ID that you created for your organization admin from the drop-down list, `OSadmin`, and enter its associated secret, `OSadminpw`.
+4. The **Enroll ID** and **Enroll secret** fields below this will auto populate with the enroll ID of your CA admin: `admin`.
+However, using this identity would give your organization the same admin identity as your CA, which for security reasons is not recommended.
+Instead, select the enroll ID you created for your organization admin from the drop-down list, `OSadmin`, and enter its associated secret, `OSadminpw`.
 Then, give this identity a display name, `Ordering Service MSP Admin`.
 Note: the default display name for this identity is the name of your MSP and the word "Admin".
 If you select a different name for your MSP, that will be reflected in the default.
 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet.
 6. Click **Export** to export the admin certificates to your file system.
-If you change browsers, you will need to import this identity into your console Wallet to be able to administer the ordering service.
-Click **Next**.
+As we said above, this identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
+It is only stored in local browser storage.
+If you change browsers, you will need to import this identity into your Wallet to be able to administer the peer.
-7. Review the MSP details and when you are satisfied click **Create MSP definition**.
+7. Click **Create MSP definition**.
+8. After the MSP has been created, click on the tile representing it.
+Then **download** the MSP to your local filesystem.
+You will need to send this MSP to all of the organizations the channels you join.

 Exporting your organization admin identity is important because you are responsible for managing and securing these certificates.
 If you export the ordering service and the ordering service MSP definition, they can be imported into another console where another operator can create new channels on the ordering service or join peers to the channel.
 {:important}